What’s New in POSIX 2024 – XCU

 5. That is to say, GNU Make from 2006. ↩︎

-6. the closest you can get is a SRC != ls *.c, which can be problematic in many ways.
-In this example I just enumerated them, but you can still do the above, it’s just not safe due to whitespace.
+6. the closest you can get is a SRC != ls *.c, which is valid only in theory because POSIX Make mandates no spaces in filenames, but that requirement isn’t as well known.
+In this example I just enumerated them, but you can still do the above, it’s just not as safe due to whitespace.
 Note that many build systems (like meson) that compile down to Makefiles or ninja force you to enumerate your source files anyway. ↩︎

 7. At the time of testing, none of them have done it yet (except maybe gmake, I can’t tell and I don’t want to read GNU sources), as Make implementations tend to move fairly slowly.
 In part due to how old it is, and in part due to the format being quite funny to implement. ↩︎